ethereum/ethereum-org-website/src/content/glossary/index.md

 ### Serenity {#serenity}

-The fourth and final development stage of Ethereum, otherwise known as Ethereum 2.0.
+The stage of Ethereum development that initiated a set of scaling and sustainability upgrades, previously known as Ethereum 2.0, or Eth2.

 <DocLink to="/upgrades/">
-  Ethereum 2.0 (Eth2)
+  Ethereum upgrades
 </DocLink>

 ### Secure Hash Algorithm (SHA) {#sha}